Enzo Roco

-Enzo Pablo Roco Roco (born Enzo Pablo Andía Roco; 16 August 1992) is a Chilean professional footballer who plays as a central defender for Turkish club Fatih Karagümrük.
+Enzo Pablo Roco Roco (born Enzo Pablo Andía Roco; 16 August 1992) is a Chilean professional footballer who plays as a central defender for Palestino.

 Club career

 Born in Ovalle, Roco joined Universidad Católica's youth setup in 2008 from the Academia Municipal de Fútbol Ovalle (Municipal Football Academy of Ovalle), aged fifteen.
 He was definitely promoted to the first-team in 2011, and played his first match as a professional on 8 May 2011, starting and being sent off in a 0–0 home draw against Unión Española.

 On 24 September Roco scored his first professional goal, but in a 3–2 loss at Santiago Morning.
 He established himself as a starter in the following campaigns, being an ever-present figure during the club's Primera División and Copa Chile titles.

 On 31 July 2014, Roco joined La Liga side Elche CF on loan with a buyout clause.
 He made his debut in the competition on 31 August, playing the full 90 minutes in a 1–1 home draw against Granada CF.

 On 31 July 2015, Roco moved to fellow league club RCD Espanyol, on loan from O'Higgins for one year with an option to buy.

 On 28 June 2016, Eduardo de la Torre announced the arrival of Enzo along with Chilean teammate Francisco Silva.
 After, the municipal council of Ovalle declared him an Hijo Ilustre ('Honoured son') of the community.

 Roco joined Turkish side Beşiktaş on a four-season contract on 27 July 2018.
 The contract between Beşiktaş and Roco was mutually terminated grounded upon conclusion that Roco to be paid his pending receivables worthing €700,000, on 6 September 2020.
 On 7 September 2020, another Süper Lig contestant Fatih Karagümrük S.K. announced that Roco joined their team.

 On 9 July 2021, it was announced that Roco would rejoin Elche on a two-year deal, coming back after six years to play for former manager Fran Escribá.

 On 28 July 2023, Roco signed with Al-Tai in the Saudi Professional League.
 In September 2024, he switched to Al-Riyadh.

+Back to Chile, Roco signed with Palestino on 26 January 2026.